lsnare/bitstarter/README.md

 bitstarter
 ==========
 A test website for an imaginary product.
-Part of the Coursera clacc Startup Engineering offered by Stanford.
+Part of the Coursera class Startup Engineering offered by Stanford.